Seneca Falls (CDP), New York: American Revolution and aftermath

 The Cayuga were allies of the British and attacked American settlements from the outset of the revolution.
 The Sullivan Expedition of 1779 was sent to destroy native villages and kill the warriors.

 After the war, the village and surrounding land became part of the Central New York Military Tract, land reserved for veterans of the war.
 The north end of Cayuga Lake was set aside as a reservation for returning Cayuga tribal members.

 The early village

 The first pioneers arrived around 1790.
 The first settlers chose the area for its easy access to water and close proximity to the Iroquois trail.

-When the village was first incorporated in 1831, it was named after the series of small falls and rapids on the Seneca River which drains Cayuga and Seneca of the Finger Lakes.
+When the village was first incorporated in 1831, it was named after the series of small falls and rapids on the Seneca River which drains Seneca of the Finger Lakes.
 The river was partially canalized for navigation in 1818, and connected the lakes with the Erie Canal in 1828.
 The village was re-incorporated in 1837, 1860, and 1896 with new charters.

 The New York State Barge Canal project in 1915 eliminated what remained of the rapids, canalizing the entire river and building a pair of locks to replace the three smaller locks which had made it possible for boat and barge traffic to pass through the village.